 Best Family Hard Coolers 2026

 A real family cooler makes weekend road trips, camping, and tailgating work.
-We tested 12 hard coolers from YETI, Pelican, Dometic, RovR, and Coleman, $299-$880, across 30-95-quart capacities.
+We researched 12 hard coolers from YETI, Pelican, Dometic, RovR, and Coleman, $299-$880, across 30-95-quart capacities, comparing manufacturer specs and thousands of verified owner reviews.

 Dometic CFX2-45 Powered Cooler